mswjs/msw/.github/CONTRIBUTING.md

 #### Running a usage scenario

+When working on a feature or a bug fix it's useful to interact with your usage example.
+There's a dedicated command that can run a given usage scenario in a local server for you to work with:

 ```bash
 $ yarn test:focused test/rest-api/basic.mock.ts
 ```

-> Running this command will create a web page with the provided usage scenario loaded.
-Navigate to the URL in the terminal to preview and interact with the usage scenario.
+> Navigate to the URL in the terminal to preview and interact with the usage scenario.

 ## Build